- Campus Life

 - About Plattsburgh

-Plattsburgh’s Teacher Education programs, which are designed to prepare competent, qualified, and caring teachers for tomorrow’s schools, are accredited by the Teacher Education Accreditation Council (TEAC) for a period of 5 years, from October 2009 to October 2014.
+Plattsburgh’s Teacher Education programs are designed to prepare competent, qualified, and caring teachers for tomorrow’s schools.
+The programs are accredited by the Teacher Education Accreditation Council (TEAC) for a period of 5 years, from October 2009 to October 2014.

-As part of TEAC accreditation, the professional education faculty at SUNY Plattsburgh have developed a shared vision and defined their program goals.
-The portion of the shared vision that provides clarity, coherence, and continuity among our program areas is embedded in the following nine agreed upon common goals that serve to both underlie and support our claims for accreditation.
+As part of TEAC accreditation, the professional education faculty at SUNY Plattsburgh have developed a shared vision.
+The portion of our philosophy that provides the most clarity, coherence, and continuity among our program areas can be found in the Teacher Education Unit’s claims, which are as follows: Knowledge of Content, Knowledge of Pedagogy, and Professional Skills.

 Effective teachers know their content area and its disciplinary learning standards and adapt teaching strategies to match the needs of diverse learners.